 Growing up in Nevada, Joe Benson & Ben Bingham have watched with amazement as Las Vegas has grown from a cowboy town to the most exciting city in the United States.
 To support the growth of our city, it is necessary for large courier vehicles such as eighteen-wheelers, rigs, diesels, and semi trucks to travel our roadways.
 Concrete trucks and other heavy load commercial vehicles travel our overcrowded expressways, interstates and highways by the dozen.
-Coupled with traffic cones for construction areas, these are just two factors that may be a recipe for disaster.
-Nevada's Joint & Several Liability Law applies to truck drivers, meaning they may be held liable for damages in cases where comparative fault is not raised as an affirmative defense.
+Add traffic cones for construction areas and you have a recipe for disaster.

 When a Diesel crashes into an ordinary vehicle, the results are often life altering injuries and or death.
-Victims who do survive may require occupational therapy and may experience significant memory loss, become nonambulatory, require in home nurse care, and miss the opportunity to truly enjoy life.
+Victims who do survive may require occupational therapy and may experience significant memory loss, become nonambulatory, require in nursing home care, and miss the opportunity to truly enjoy life.
 Accidents involving big rigs can cause catastrophic damage due to the large size of the trucks.
-While truckers should always drive defensively and safely—after all, they are professionals; in many cases, they do not.
-They may feel tired, speed, or not properly maintain their trucks.
+As licensed professionals, truckers should always drive defensively and safely—yet in many cases, they do not.
+They may be overworked to meet deadlines causing fatigue, speed, or not properly maintain their trucks.
 Such behaviors can cause accidents between commercial trucks and passenger vehicles, motorcycles, and pedestrians.
 If a driver falls asleep at the wheel or a truck malfunctions while you’re nearby, you’ll have up to 80,000 pounds coming straight at you.

 If you’ve sustained an injury in an accident with a truck or if you’ve lost a loved one because of a truck accident, contact an experienced Las Vegas attorney today.